-- Stromsteuer: general tax on energy consumption. - Konzessionablage consists of a concession fee to local authorities (communes) that is due for low and medium voltage connections. - EEG-Umlage intends to increase the market penetration of electricity produced from renewable energy in accordance with the Renewable Energy Act (abolished as of July 2022) - KWK-Umlage intends to promote electricity produced from combined heat and power (CHP) plants, according to the Combined Heat and Power Act. - StromNEV-Umlage: electricity grid charge compensating the lost revenue from TSOs that need to apply the grid fee exemptions. - Offshore-Haftungsumlage finances the costs relating to Germany's shift from nuclear to green energies.
+- Stromsteuer: general tax on energy consumption.
+For the period considered, the discount increased, bringing companies in scope to the minimum of 0.5€/MWh. - Konzessionablage consists of a concession fee to local authorities (communes) that is due for low and medium voltage connections. - EEG-Umlage intends to increase the market penetration of electricity produced from renewable energy in accordance with the Renewable Energy Act (abolished as from July 2022) - KWK-Umlage intends to promote electricity produced from combined heat and power (CHP) plants, according to the Combined Heat and Power Act. - StromNEV-Umlage: electricity grid charge compensating the lost revenue from TSOs that need to apply the grid fee exemptions. - Offshore-Haftungsumlage finances the costs relating to Germany's shift from nuclear to green energies.